Clermont, Florida: Specialty schools

+Higher education

 Lake-Sumter State College and the University of Central Florida have a joint-use campus in Clermont.
+The Lincoln Park Education Center offers courses from Lake-Sumter State College and Lake Technical College for students.

+Public library

+The Cooper Memorial Library in Clermont is staffed by the Lake-Sumter State College and the Lake County Library System.

-A salesman wondered into town in 1904 and spoke promises of donating books to start a library if the town helped him sell his Chautauqua lectures to the folks.
-Many town members with money to spare put forth what they could, excited at the prospective to having a library open.
-However, come time for the lectures and only a few of the speakers showed- no salesman or books present.
+A salesman wandered into town in 1904, and spoke promises of donating books to start a library if the town helped him sell his Chautauqua lectures to residents.
+Many town members with money to spare put forth what they could, excited at the prospect of a library.
+However, when it came time for the lectures only a few of the speakers showed; no salesman or books were present.
 Not all money was handed over; the cost for the last lecture was still available, and with that amount they began to organize their own library.
 This was hosted in the Montrose Street home of Mrs. Payson Pierce, with the collection of books open to the town on Saturday afternoons.
-The Clermont Library Club also hosted their meetings at Mrs. Pierce's house with her permission.
-The books were moved to Isiah Benson's Lake Avenue house in 1910 and to the Baptist Church the following year due to the increase in library items but lack of shelving space.
+Patrons paid 50 cents a year.
+The Clermont Library Club also hosted their meetings at Pierce's house.
+The growing collection was moved to Isiah Benson's Lake Avenue house in 1910, then to the Baptist Church the following year.

-Prior to this, residents paid 50 cents a year for their patronage which helped pay the dues to those that hosted the library.
-In the summer of 1914, the Friends of the Library fundraised for $600 to erect a one-room building on 630 DeSoto Street, a lot donated by Alice Cooper.
+In the summer of 1914, the Friends of the Library raised $600 to erect a one-room building on 630 DeSoto Street, a lot donated by Alice Cooper.
 The library was funded by the club and its small circulating collection staffed by Clermont Women's Club volunteers until the city took over in the 1950s and the Cooper Memorial Library Association was formed to administer the public library.
-In 1980, a former bank building was purchased, and to transfer the books from one location to another, a human chain of town volunteers was made between both locations.
-The books were passed "hand by hand via a people chain" across the empty lots to their new home.
-Mike Delaney, a Friends of the Library member, reflected on this event: "It was an amazing honor to be part of the early book brigade when I was seven ... it was an experience that I will never forget that brought the community together".
+In 1980, a former bank building was purchased.
+A human chain of town volunteers passed the books, hand to hand, from the old to the new location.
+Mike Delaney, a Friends of the Library member, said, "It was an amazing honor to be part of the early book brigade when I was seven...It was an experience that I will never forget that brought the community together".
 In 1984, the building was expanded by more than 4,000 square feet, adding the Florida Room and Children's Room.
 In 1982, the Cooper Memorial Library joined the Lake County Library System, and is the only continuous member of that system.
-The Cooper Memorial Library in Clermont is staffed by the Lake-Sumter State College and the Lake County Library System.